 Lee continues his internal arts training.
 Having studied with three Qigong Masters from China, he finds Qi Gong essential to his own personal healing recovery and therapeutic perspective.
 Intriqued with the dialogue of pilates and Qi Gong within a healing context, Lee opened his own movement studio in 2002.
 Developing curriculum to train instructors from a bio-mechanically sound paradigm, he created a unique interactive manipulation and movement practice.
 In 2006, Lee changed course to devote more time to research and development and to teaching Cranial work to parents and their babies.

-I love to connect with people, and you can drop me a line here: connect.
+I would love to connect with you.
+Drop me a line here: connect.